 - Food Drive P3 Planning Kit – A food drive kit tailored to P3

-- Assembly Event Calculator – assists in figuring out the number of packs and amount of food and number of volunteers needed to put
+- Assembly Event Calculator – assists in figuring out the number of packs, amount of food needed in each pack, and number of volunteers needed to assemble the packs

-- P3 Putting Packs Together – How to layout tables, tasks for each participant, etc.
+- P3 Putting Packs Together – How to layout tables, assign tasks for each participant, etc.

 - What is a Power Pack? – Sign we post on the wall to remind people what goes into each pack.

 Over 72% of work done at Food for Others is performed by volunteers.
 That is the equivalent of 13 full time staff members!
 We could not provide the level of service and quantity of food to our clients without the dedication of our amazing volunteers.
 Thank you so much!

 Groups of people can volunteer in our warehouse and assist with sorting produce and canned goods, assembling Power Packs for elementary school children, unloading trucks, and/or general cleaning.

 - Group shifts in our warehouse are Monday-Friday from 10:00am-12:00pm OR 3:00pm-5:00pm